French whisky: History

 In France, the 24 January 1713 royal decree forbid producing spirits from any other fruit or grain than raisin to protect its economy against the burgeoning molasses trade.

-The first brand of French whisky appeared much later, in 1983 in Brittany, with the launch of the Warenghem distillery.
+The first brand of French whisky appeared much later, in 1983 in Brittany, with the launch of the Warenghem Distillery.
 This Briton whisky started distribution in French stores in 1987, and launched the first French single malt (Armorik) in 1998.

 The number of French whisky distilleries went from a dozen in the early 2010s to 130 in 2025.
 This wave of newborn distilleries is considered the second generation of French whisky distillers.
 The whiskies produced in Brittany ("Whisky breton" or "Whisky de Bretagne", including blends) and in Alsace ("Whisky alsacien" or "Whisky d'Alsace", single malts only) obtained an Indication Géographique Protégée in 2015.
 In 2018, Système U was the first French chain of supermarkets to launch its own private label brand of French single malt whisky (produced in Alsace).
-Lidl and Aldi followed suit a few years later.
+Lidl and Aldi Nord followed suit a few years later.

-In the early 2020s, France was the second exporter of Scottish whisky, but the rise of quality French whisky led Scottish Development International to muscle up its lobbying in France to safeguard its market shares.
+In the early 2020s, France was the second-largest market for imported Scottish whisky by volume, but the rise of quality French whisky led Scottish Development International to muscle up its lobbying in France to safeguard its market shares.